-There are 193 members of the United Nations (U.N.) plus two non-member countries with permanent observer states, the Holy See (The Vatican) and the State of Palestine.
-Additionally, The Cook Islands and Niue, both states in free association with New Zealand and members of several UN specialized agencies, have been recognized with “full treaty-making capacity”, but are neither member states nor non-member observer states.
+There are 193 members of the United Nations (U.N.) plus two non-member countries with permanent observer states, the Holy See (The Vatican), and the State of Palestine.
+Additionally, The Cook Islands and Niue, both states in free association with New Zealand and members of several UN specialized agencies, have been recognized with “full treaty-making capacity”.
+However, they are neither member states nor non-member observer states.
 All of these four states are considered countries in their own right by the U.N.

-So, according to the U.N., there is a grand total of 193 sovereign states in the world today, but if you add the four non-member but U.N.-recognized states, you arrive at a grand total of 197 nations.
+So, according to the U.N., there are 193 sovereign states in the world today, but if you add the four non-member but U.N.-recognized states, you arrive at a grand total of 197 nations.

 To complicate a seemingly simple question even further, some people use different definitions of what a country is.

 Most crucially of all, a nation needs to be recognized by other members of the United Nations in order to be considered a country.
-Otherwise, anyone with an island could proclaim themselves the sovereign leader of their own fabricated country, which isn’t to say it’s never happened before.
+Otherwise, anyone with an island could proclaim themselves the sovereign leader of their own fabricated country, which isn’t to say it’s never happened before as you shall see.